 First, there are a lot of psychological responses that don’t necessarily cause emotions.
 We don’t necessarily feel an emotion every time we need to go to the bathroom, right?

 Second, sometimes the same physiological response could cause multiple emotions.
 Your heart rate may pound because you’re nervous or because you’re excited.
-You may start to sweat because you’re nervous or just because it’s hot outside, and you don’t have a strong emotional response to the heat.
+You may start to sweat because you’re nervous or because it’s hot outside and you don’t have a strong emotional response to the heat.

 Cannon and Bard also had a problem with the timing.
-If bodily responses caused emotional responses, why do our emotions subside faster than our body returns to homeostasis?
+If bodily responses cause emotional responses, why do our emotions subside faster than our body returns to homeostasis?

-With these criticisms in mind, they developed their own theory.
+With these criticisms in mind, they developed their theory.

 Criticisms Of Cannon-Bard Theory

 But this theory isn’t without its critics either.
 Let’s go back to the idea of yoga and meditation.
 Practitioners use deep breathing and physical practices to change their emotional state.
-Similarly, studies have shown that by making certain facial expressions, you can change your emotions.
+Similarly, studies have shown that you can change your emotions by making certain facial expressions.

-These studies are often used to critique the Cannon-Bard Theory, arguing that physiological changes do have some sort of impact on our emotions.
-Theories like the Schachter-Singer Theory attempt to bring the James-Lange Theory and Cannon-Bard Theory together.
+These studies are often used to critique the Cannon-Bard Theory, arguing that physiological changes do have some impact on our emotions.
+Theories like the Schachter-Singer Theory attempt to bring together the James-Lange and Cannon-Bard theories.
 This theory says that while physical reactions occur before emotions, these reactions may cause different emotions.

 How to Remember Different Theories of Emotion